Rabbi Molly Karp—Buber and Heschel: Encountering the I-Thou and Articulating the Ineffable (Zoom only)

 October 10 @ 4:00 pm - 5:30 pm

 Event Series (See All)

-Martin Buber is best-known for his book I and Thou, which focuses on how people relate to the world and his Tales of the Hasidim.
-For Buber, our relationship with the Divine and with each other should be I-Thou rather than I-It relationships.
+Martin Buber was born in Vienna in 1878, and was a utopian Zionist.
+He is best-known for his book I and Thou, which focuses on how people relate to the world.
+For Buber, our relationship with the Divine, and as much as possible with each other, should be I-Thou rather than I-It relationships.

-Abraham Joshua Heschel most influential works include Man is Not Alone; God in Search of Man; The Sabbath; and The Prophets.
-Heschel explores the ways Judaism allows us to encounter the ineffable with the “radical amazement” experienced in the “presence of the Divine.”
-Heschel was a great champions of the Civil Rights Movement; marching to Selma with Martin Luther King, he said, “my feet were praying.”
+Abraham Joshua Heschel was a widely read Jewish theologian whose most influential works include Man is Not Alone; God in Search of Man; The Sabbath; and The Prophets.
+Heschel explores the ways that Judaism allows us to encounter the ineffable, along with the radical amazement people feel when experiencing the presence of the Divine.
+Heschel was also one of the great champions of the Black Civil Rights movement; after marching to Selma with Martin Luther King, he said, “When I marched in Selma, my feet were praying.”

 4 Tuesdays: October 10, 17, 24 & 31 @ 4–5:30pm